 Locally used (ERP, treasury applications) finance systems are largely centrally monitored through a few common system platforms to ensure a consistent set-up of system-embedded controls.
 Segregation of duties, access rights and approval limits are regularly reviewed by the local data owners for all reporting units whose finance systems are centrally maintained.
-Internal and external financial reporting is transmitted through a centrally managed integrated finance system - from budgeting and trend year analysis, monthly internal management reporting, and forecasting of financial and operational KPIs, to consolidation and external financial reporting, and finally risk management reporting (see Risk management on pages 90 to 94).
+Internal and external financial reporting is transmitted through a centrally managed integrated finance system - from budgeting and trend year analysis, monthly internal management reporting, and forecasting of financial and operational KPIs, to consolidation and external financial reporting (see Risk management on pages 78 to 85).